W4RSH3LL/W4RSH3LL/README.md

 ### 🚀 Projects

-- **Project 1**: A detailed description of your project, technologies used, and what you learned from it.
+- **Project 1**: A small combination of a Network Scanner script, ARP Spoofer script and a Packet Sniffer to place you in the middle of the connection and sniff credentials.
-- **Project 2**: Another project showcase that highlights your skills and contributions to the cybersecurity community.
+- **Project 2**: A python reconaissance script used to automate the different scans for HTB Machines: Nmap, Dirb, etc...

 ### 📫 How to Reach Me